 Have you ever wondered what mother cats do with dead kittens?
-There are certain actions that a mother cat can do as a way of grieving.
+There are specific actions that a mother cat can do as a way of grieving.

 It is painful to lose a close one, and that’s the same for cats.
 They also feel a pinch and react in a way.

 A kitten’s death may occur before even being born or just lives for a short time.

 The mother cat tends to react in a way to respond to the sad occurrence.

 Just like human mothers are protective of their children, even cats are generally protective, and such a loss traumatizes them.

 Their protective instinct usually is strong.
 This is why they tend to be defensive if you try to get close to their kittens due to fear of losing them.

 This is what prompts them to have different reactions when the kitten dies.

 That’s why when a mother cat is about to give birth; it finds a haven to deliver babies in.

 They rarely allow humans or any other animals to come near.
 Many reasons can cause the death of a kitten before birth and after birth.